Steve Silverton Psychotherapy Hero Image

 Welcome

-Reaching out for help isn’t always easy.
-It sometimes takes courage to be vulnerable.
-Perhaps your suffering is one you can easily name and define - depression, anxiety, relationship problems - or something less tangible?
+Maybe your problems are ones you can easily name and define - depression, anxiety, relationship issues - or something less tangible.
 Whatever it is, my experience tells me that speaking about it, feeling into it and finding words for it, in the presence of a therapist who is on your side, wishing to promote your flourishing, can be helpful.

-If suffering is to a certain extent an inevitable component of every human life- hopefully amongst and alongside some joy, some contentment - then what makes the difference is how we are with it.
+If suffering is to a certain extent an inevitable component of every human life- hopefully amongst and alongside some joy and contentment - then what makes the difference is how we are with it.
 Can we bring acceptance and self-compassion to what cannot be changed?
 Make creative changes that move our lives in the right direction for ourselves?

 Psychotherapy

 Psychotherapy can be defined as attending to or healing (from the Greek ‘therapia’) the soul (‘psyche’).
-Of course, the word 'soul' need not be understood in a religious sense here.
+The word 'soul' should not be understood in a conventional religious sense here but as a perspective, where, in James Hillman's words 'events are deepened into experience'.
 In our fast, inattentive culture, a place for slow, careful and attentive listening is all the more valuable and needed.
 When we are struggling or lost, a welcoming presence and a listening ear can make a great difference.
 Something worthwhile can and usually does unfold from that.

-So, psychotherapy as I try to practice it is a path back to re-connection and relationship - to ourselves, to others, to nature, to the soul/ life force.
-Core Process Psychotherapy combines a mindful attention to self and to relationship with an understanding of how the past may have contributed to our more defensive ways of relating to self and world.
+So, psychotherapy as I try to practice it is a path back to re-connection and relationship - to ourselves, to others, to nature, to soul/ life energy.
+My first training was in Core Process Psychotherapy and this remains the foundation of my approach.
+Core Process combines a mindful attention to self and to relationship with an understanding of how the past may have contributed to our more defensive ways of relating to self and world.
 These ways of being and relating are embodied now - in speech, in body, in mind.
-By bringing awareness to them, we have the capacity to create space and compassion around what might feel stuck.
+By bringing mindful awareness to them, we have the capacity to to open to a direct sense of the innate well-being that underlies all our habitual storylines and to find space and compassion around what might feel stuck.
 This opens up possibility: for living in more creative ways, for accepting ourselves, for relating more skilfully and with greater connectedness to others.
+Other trainings have included Focusing (accessing the 'felt sense' to bring new perspectives and forward movement) and in artwork and writing for therapeutic purposes.
+More recently, I have worked as a psychological therapist on a clinical trial with psilocybin.
+I offer integration work for those who have had psychedelic experiences.

 Oxhering Image